Two people hugging, one wearing a watch and rings.

 Read More

-How To Endure Gang-Stalking, Part 2
+How to Endure Gang-Stalking, Part 2

-How To Endure Gang-Stalking, Part 2
+How to Endure Gang-Stalking, Part 2

 The stress of constant harassment, death threats, slander, people entering your premises, and worse, via smart technology, is a killer.
 Stress can lead to heightened blood pressure, depression, diabetes, you name it.
 And stress can ultimately kill you.
 Stress is also a situation that can make you irrational and fear what you do not need to fear.
 When you lose control of your mind, which you can when being strung out on stress, you forfeit your objectivity, make rash decisions, and do not keep calm amidst monsters and madness.
 Controlling your stress level is crucial when you are a stalking victim.